 where $C_2$ is independent of $u_n, v_n \in L^2(\gamma_n)$ or $n \in \N$.
 Therefore, there exists a constant $C_3$ (independent of $u_n, v_n \in L^2(\gamma_n)$ or $n \in \N$) such that

 Naturally the same analysis holds for $\Phi$ and this finishes the proof. \end{proof}

-\begin{remark} We remark that the same conclusions in the previous lemma hold for non-linear forward maps $\F_n$,$\F$ that are (uniformly in $n$) Lipschitz and have (uniformly in $n$) linear growth. \end{remark}
+\begin{remark} The conclusions in the previous lemma hold for non-linear forward maps $\F_n$, $\F$ that are (uniformly in $n$) Lipschitz and have (uniformly in $n$) linear growth. \end{remark}

 \item (Dominating limiting measure) We make use of a ``limiting measure'' that dominates the measures $\pin$ in the sense described below.
-Notice that we can not use the continuum prior $\pii$, but a slight modification of it will suffice.
+Notice that we cannot use the continuum prior $\pii$, but a slight modification of it will suffice.

 \begin{lemma} There exists a large enough $\rho>0$, such that the Gaussian measure

 satisfies